Nigelkyalo/MAMA-CARE-2.0-MongoDB-/README.md

 - 🏥 **Healthcare Management**: Connect with your preferred hospitals and clinics
 - 💬 **Multi-language Support**: Available in English, Swahili, Kikuyu, and Luo
 - 📱 **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
+- 🔐 **Secure Authentication**: User registration and login with JWT token-based authentication
-- 💾 **Local Storage**: All data stored securely in your browser for privacy
+- 💾 **MongoDB Atlas Integration**: All data stored securely in MongoDB Atlas cloud database

 ## Technologies